Doing Business in Israel 2023

 Israel’s tax treaties sometimes grant an income tax exemption for employees resident in those countries but working in Israel.

-Otherwise, non-residents working in Israel lawfully in their field of expertise for an employer as “foreign experts” who are paid at least NIS 13,300 per month, may enjoy a deduction for accommodation expenses and a daily living expenses deduction of up to NIS 330 for up to 12 months, provided they are invited by an Israeli employer that is not an employment agency.
-But employers may be subject to a foreign workers’ payroll levy of 0% to 20%
+Otherwise, non-residents working in Israel lawfully in their field of expertise for an employer as “foreign experts” who are paid at least NIS 14,300 per month, may enjoy a deduction for accommodation expenses and a daily living expenses deduction of up to NIS 350 for up to 12 months, provided they are invited by an Israeli employer that is not an employment agency.

 A business must register for Israeli tax purposes immediately the business activity starts.
 If you wait until after the year-end, you will probably be fined.